Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Two-step Estimation Method for LCBN-based Cognitive Diagnostic Models

 where $\lambda < 0$ is a tuning parameter controlling the sparsity of $\pp$.
 We maximize $\ell^{\lambda}(\TT,\pp )$ instead of the original marginal log likelihood $\ell(\TT,\pp )$ using the Penalzed EM (PEM) algorithm in \cite{gu2019jmlr}.
-We restate this algorithm in Algorithm \ref{algo-pem}.
-A smaller tuning parameter $\lambda$ leads to a stronger penalty and encourages a sparser $\pp$.
-We denote the estimator of the item parameters by $\TT^{{\lambda}}$ and that of the mixture proportion parameters by $\pp^{{\lambda}} = (p^{\lambda}_{\aaa};~ \aaa\in\{0,1\}^K)$.
-Further, we define the following estimated set of existing skill patterns:
+We restate this algorithm in Algorithm \ref{algo-pem}. \darkblue{A smaller tuning parameter $\lambda$ (i.e. larger $-\lambda = |\lambda| > 0$) leads to a stronger penalty and encourages a sparser $\pp$.}

+\begin{remark} { One main reason for choosing the log penalty on the proportion parameters $\pp$ over other popular sparsity-inducing penalties is computational convenience.
+Among sparsity-inducing penalties, the $L_0$ penalty is the most direct one that penalizes the number of nonzero entries.
+Although $L_0$ penalty encourages sparsity and theoretically leads to consistent selection, it is computationally inefficient due to its discontinuous and nonconvex nature \citep{liu2007variable}.
+There exist various attempts to replace the $L_0$ penalty with a similar but more tractable objective.
+One such example is the popular $L_1$ \citep[Lasso,][]{tibshirani1996regression} penalty.
+But actually, Lasso turns out to not induce any sparsity on our proportion parameters $\pp$ because